Get

 happy senior dachshund dog at daycare

-Dogs are companion pets that don’t do well when left alone for too long.
+Dogs are social animals that thrive on human companionship.
 So, it’s important for responsible dog owners to ensure that their dogs’ social needs are being met, especially if they spend long hours away from home.

 Doggy daycare is a viable option for many dog owners.
 However, some dogs may not benefit from it.
 There are advantages and disadvantages to doggy daycare, and it’ll heavily depend on your dog’s personality and preferences to determine if it’s a good fit.